 SunWater indicated that the renewals opening ARR balance for 1 July 2011 was negative \$3,195,000 for the Burdekin-Haughton Distribution System.
-This estimate reflects the most recent information provided by SunWater to the Authority in September 2011 and may differ from the NSP.
+This estimate reflected the most recent information provided by SunWater to the Authority in September 2011 and may differ from the NSP.

-Based on the Authority's assessment of the prudency and efficiency of past renewals expenditure, and the proposed methodology for unbundling ARR balances, the recommended opening ARR balance for 1 July 2011 for Burdekin-Haughton Distribution System is negative \$2,332,000.
+Based on the Authority's assessment of the prudency and efficiency of past renewals expenditure in the Draft Report, and the proposed methodology for unbundling ARR balances, the draft recommended opening ARR balance for 1 July 2011 for Burdekin-Haughton Distribution System was negative \$2,332,000.